-A one year top-ranked MBA course comprising an intensive series of stimulating lectures, energetic seminars and small group work, which can take students anywhere in the world.
+A one-year, top-ranked MBA course comprising an intensive series of stimulating lectures, energetic seminars and small group work, which can take students anywhere in the world.

 Helping you tackle world-scale problems, Oxford's MBA is a one-year programme for a complex, fragile and increasingly connected world.

 Our energy, food and water security, our aging populations, the explosion in stored data – these challenges all require managers and leaders of unusual ability, sophistication and integrity.
 An MBA has never been more necessary.
-At Oxford, the full-time MBA programme will equip you to think logically, laterally and independently in a single year of intensive, immersive, and challenging experiences.
+At Oxford, the full-time MBA programme will equip you to think logically, laterally and independently in a year of intensive, immersive, and challenging experiences.

 To succeed in business, you need more than just business skills.
 The Oxford MBA bursts the business school bubble by being fully embedded in a world-class University.
 Thanks to your affiliation to a college, you will come across a wide variety of individuals from non-business backgrounds and participate in a lively intellectual community.

 The Saïd Business School offers a challenging and thought-provoking degree through an engaged community of faculty.
 MBA students also engage with faculty from the wider University, practitioners/industry experts and other student groups during the electives.
 As part of this full-time programme you will complete the GOTO (Global Opportunities & Threats: Oxford) course, a school-wide community of learning to which MBA students, Executive MBA participants, alumni and faculty are invited to participate in a process of critical engagement with a fundamental and emerging global theme.